 Many senior dogs tragically end up in shelters.
-Perhaps the previous owners had to give up their family pet a newborn baby, or they can't devote the time to their pet anymore, or maybe the dog has an ailment that an owner does not want to deal with.
+Perhaps the previous owners had to give up their family pet a newborn baby, allergies or they can't devote the time to their pet anymore, or maybe the dog has an ailment that an owner is unable to want to deal with.
 Whatever the reason, it's awful to think of a dog that has spent its whole life in a home environment suddenly having to cope with the stress of kennel life.

 But the thing is—senior dogs make great pets.
 They are almost always house trained, tend to be calmer around the home, and are just happy to enjoy a snuggle on the sofa.
 And senior pets still have plenty of life left in them, too, enjoying their walks and benefitting from some TLC.

-Don’t overlook a Golden Oldie; the rewards of offering them a perfect retirement are huge.
+Don’t overlook a Golden Oldie; as long as you are prepared to manage more potential medical needs, the rewards of offering them a perfect retirement are huge.